 Same Old, Same Old

 This year’s report, issued by the California Department of Industrial Relations largely using data collected by the U.S. Bureau of Labor Statistics, found that both the types of injury and their causes have remained much the same in the years they’ve been issuing this report.

 Overexertion was the main cause of injury, followed by contact with an object and then falls, trips, and slips.
 Combined, these three categories were responsible for the vast majority of injuries.
 Exposure to harmful substances, transportation accidents, and violence accounted for nearly all the rest.

 Most of the injuries were sprains, strains, and tears, which made up a bit more than a third of recorded injuries.
 But the types of injuries workers fell victim to were varied: cuts, punctures, bruises, burns, broken bones, and even amputations made the list.

 Close to half a million California workers were injured on the job in 2016, but some groups of workers fared even worse.
 Last year’s data aren’t available, but in 2015, 388 men and women were killed while on the job here.

 Most work accidents are preventable, and while most injuries are minor, some can leave a worker with lifelong effects.
-That’s why, when you’re injured on the job, it’s important to talk with an experienced personal injury firm like the team at Kohan & Bablove, LLP.
+That’s why, when you’re injured on the job, it’s important to talk with an experienced personal injury firm like the team at Kohan & Bablove, Injury Attorneys.
 We have an in-depth understanding of workplace injury law, including construction accidents and many other on-the-job injuries.